Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Before processing any reads, you need to create a "tail-tools reference directory".

-References are most easily downloaed from the UCSC browser or the Ensembl genome browser.
-Recent development has focussed on using the Ensembl references.
+References are most easily downloaded from Ensembl.
+It is also possible to use references from the UCSC browser, but not recommended.

 References can be downloaded from Ensembl by downloading the "primary_assembly" version of the genome and a gene annotationn gff3 file from ftp://ftp.ensembl.org/pub/ and running: